 Miles from Fairbanks (F) shown.

-F 8.4 Trans–Alaska Pipeline Viewpoint to east has interpretive displays.
+F 8.4 Trans–Alaska Pipeline Viewpoint to east has interpretive displays (pictured at right).

 Gold Daughters to west offers gold panning and tour of Alaska’s largest mining relic museum.